guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "And he also knows that a man is a laughing animal, while a donkey is not, and that a donkey does not know how to build houses and vessels."
 "Enough, enough, I'm buying him; take however much you want from me, Hermes."

-"So, who else do whe have left?
+"So, who else do we have left?
 Skeptic?
 Come out skeptic, maybe someone's going to buy you."
 "Tell me, skeptic, what can you do?"
 "Nothing."
 "Why?"